 In Girls und Panzer's Motto Love Love Sakusen spin-off manga, Darjeeling is portrayed this way.
 She serves her team mates Assam and Orange Pekoe an inedible meal, then invites the Ooarai Girls for the same.
 Yukari even wonders if it's an MRE.

 Kimihito is clearly the only character who can cook, but most of the others either aren't interested in cooking, don't know how to cook, or serve up something bland and uninterestingnote Though it is implied that Centorea is a competent cook, her taste buds are far more sensitive than the rest of the cast's because she's an herbivore, meaning they tend to find her food very bland.
 Miia, however, is firmly in lethal chef territory, with a bad habit of cooking fish skeletons into every dish.
-While it's meant to be justified since her species has a poor sense of taste and can't know how bad her cooking is - one notorious meal she served up knocked someone unconscious through smell alone.
+While it's meant to be justified since her species has a poor sense of taste and she can't know how bad her cooking is, one notorious meal she served up knocked someone unconscious through smell alone.
 She also has a tendency to toss in ingredients just because they look or sound similar to what she's making: she tried making white rice and added white onion, white fish, and white chocolate to feed to Kimihito when he got sick.
 Fortunately for him, Suu ate it before Miia got the chance.

 The anime adaptation of the series somehow makes Miia an even worse cook: in the manga, Suu is shown to be the only one who can safely eat Miia's cooking thanks to her innate immunity to poison- she was originally attracted to Kimihito's house by the smell given off from Miia's first cooking disaster.
 In the anime, though, Suu showed up before that and even she was poisoned by Miia's cooking.